Molly6/OD/README.md

 Subsequently, we submitted the results of the trained model to the official website for testing.

 ## Trained model and log file
-  - Trained model can be finded in [GoogleDrive]( https://pan.baidu.com/s/1UzCgvobiv9mlHZqP8qnIfQ?pwd=uwj3), Extraction code is uxrr.
+  - Trained model can be finded in [GoogleDrive]( https://pan.baidu.com/s/1UzCgvobiv9mlHZqP8qnIfQ?pwd=uwj3).
   - Log file can be finded in workdirs/.